Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES

-Winds have also been made responsible for abundances differences in BDCs.
-In contrast to spiral galaxies, BCDs do not necessarily have a negative metallicity gradient.
-An interesting example is NGC\,4449, where the central SF region is found to be more metal poor than SF regions in the outskirts of the galaxy, something which has also been found in other dwarf starbursts \citep{SanchezAlmeida15, Elmegreen16}. \cite{kumari17} propose as a possible explanation an outflow of metal rich gas, which acts stronger in the region with the highest SFR than in the outskirts, but also the inflow of metal-poor gas or the formation of the outer SF regions from pre-enriched gas during a merger event are viable explanations. \cite{James09} found a large enhancement of N/O and nitrogen abundance in Mrk996 in the broad emission component while the narrow component shows a normal N/O ratio.
-The broad emission region was also shown to host a large number of WR stars.
-The opposite is the case in UM448 \citep{James13} where WR features (albeit rather faint) are associated with a region showing a lower fraction of the broad component but an enhancement in N/H an N/O, however they believe that WR stars alone cannot be responsible for the enhancement and suggest an inflow of metal-poor gas.
+Winds could also explain abundances differences in BDCs.
+In NGC\,4449, the central SF region is more metal poor than the outskirts of the galaxy, something also observed in other dwarf starbursts \citep{SanchezAlmeida15, Elmegreen16}. \cite{kumari17} propose an outflow of metal-rich gas acting stronger in the region with the highest SFR than in the outskirts, but also the inflow of metal-poor gas or pre-enriched gas giving rise to new SF regions after a merger are viable explanations. \cite{James09} found a large enhancement of N/O and nitrogen abundance in Mrk996 in the broad emission component while the narrow component shows a normal N/O ratio.
+However, in UM448, WR features (albeit rather faint) are associated with a region showing a weaker broad component but an enhancement in N/H and N/O \citep{James13}.
+The authors speculate that WR stars alone cannot be responsible for the N/O enhancement and suggest an inflow of metal-poor gas leading to a decrease of the O abundance.
 Clearly, different galaxies are influenced by a varying interplay between in- and outflows, which are hard to study beyond the local Universe.